-Q1: What is the Amtrak Susquehanna River Rail Bridge Project?
+Q1: What is the Amtrak Susquehanna River Bridge Project?

-A: As the longest moveable bridge on the Northeast Corridor, the Susquehanna River Rail Bridge, built in 1906, is a critical link and will be replaced with new structures to maintain future rail services across the Susquehanna River.
-The Susquehanna River Rail Bridge Project will improve rail connectivity along the Northeast Corridor by replacing the existing two-track bridge with two new two-track fixed bridges over the Susquehanna River between the City of Havre de Grace in Harford County, Maryland and the Town of Perryville in Cecil County, Maryland.
+A: As the longest moveable bridge on the Northeast Corridor, the Susquehanna River Bridge, built in 1906, is a critical link and will be replaced with new structures to maintain future rail services across the Susquehanna River.
+The Susquehanna River Bridge Project will improve rail connectivity along the Northeast Corridor by replacing the existing two-track bridge with two new two-track fixed bridges over the Susquehanna River between the City of Havre de Grace in Harford County, Maryland and the Town of Perryville in Cecil County, Maryland.
 The project will also replace the accompanying piers and abutments, along with redesigned approaches and interlockings, track realignment, modernized signals and power, and installation of new embankments and retaining walls.
 The Project will provide future improvements to capacity, trip time and safety for commuter, freight and intercity passenger rail services on the NEC consistent with State and Amtrak plans.
-The proposed project will also improve the navigation channel for marine users.
+The project will also improve the navigation channel for marine users.

-Q2: Is the existing Susquehanna River Rail Bridge safe?
+Q2: Is the existing Susquehanna River Bridge safe?

 A: Yes, Amtrak regularly performs bridge inspections in accordance with federal laws and regulations.
 In addition, Amtrak performs maintenance to the existing bridge structure to ensure that it continues to be safe and operational for train service.
+Although safe, the structural condition, coupled with the movable-span design, requires extensive effort to open the bridge for marine traffic that impacts operations and reliability.